mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_E.md

 - The !clear tag works in all discussed patterns
 - Nested properties are correctly processed
 - The tag is handled consistently with the existing schema
-- The clearChildren flag is set appropriately
+- The clear flag is set appropriately

 The main improvement is the simplified intermediate representation that consistently uses `__value` for all value types, making the processing code more straightforward.